Elevation: 8,126 ft

-Hard Peak (called Hard BM on the Lists of John website) is not to be confused with Hard Butte which is several miles to the north.
-This summit can be climbed via the Grass Mountain trail which is accessed via FS-257, the Goose Lake/ Hazard Lake Road.
-Page 134 in the book.
+Hard Peak is not to be confused with Hard Butte which is several miles to the north.
+This summit can be climbed via the Grass Mountain Trail which is accessed via FS-257, the Goose Lake/Hazard Lake Road.
 Follow this road north from ID-55 for 18.7 miles.
-There is a large parking lot on the east side of the road.
-The trail starts on the west side.
-I recommend climbing this peak in conjunction with an ascent of it’s twin Peak 8124, sometimes called Serene Peak.
-There are great views of the nearby mountains as well as the Seven Devils from the summit.
+There is a large parking lot on the East Side of the road.
+The trail starts on the West Side.
+I recommend climbing this peak in combination with an ascent of its twin, Peak 8124/Serene Peak.
+The summit offers great views of the nearby mountains as well as the Seven Devils.
+USGS Hazard Lake

 A quarter of a mile up the trail is a junction.
 Turn left.
-After gaining roughly 200 feet of elevation the trail crosses the peak’s west ridge.
-You can leave the trail at this point and follow ridge up to the summit.
+After gaining roughly 200 vertical feet, the trail crosses the peak’s West Ridge.
+You can leave the trail at this point and follow the ridge to the summit.
 The ridge is interspersed with meadows, forest and burned trees.

-A second option (which I used) is to follow the trail to the Grass Mountains divide and the follow the ridge from the pass north to point 8048 and then northeast to the summit.
-This route is 4.0 miles long and gains roughly 1,400 feet.
+A second option (which I used) is to follow the trail to the Grass Mountains Divide and then follow the ridge from the pass north to Point 8048 and then northeast to the summit.
+This route is 4.0 miles long and gains roughly 1,400 vertical feet.